nicm42/100-days-of-code-v2/log4.md

 **Day 74: 6th October 2021**
 I discovered what I was doing wrong yesterday was running npm start, when I should have run npm run dev.
 Running the right thing helped a lot...
 It then turned out that my fix for clearing the scores did work, so that was something.
 I then finished the Jest tests!
 My coverage is not 100%, but as always, the bits it says I haven't covered, I have in fact in the tests.
 So I won't worry about that.
 I just have an annoying bug that doesn't always happen to fix now...

+**Day 75: 7th October 2021**
+I had an idea about the bug and it turned out to be right - I think.
+It's hard to be sure because it didn't happen all the time.
+But it was because I was running the finished growing function on a timer, and I changed it to watch for grow becoming a 3 (pretty cool that you can do that!).
+I then did some styling - I removed a load of divs and elements that had classes that weren't used anywhere.